AI-estimated baseline profile. Be the first to log a session!

 What does Gateau Flapper taste like?

-Gateau Flapper is a dark from Yunnan, China.
 This aged Shu Pu-erh presents a rich tapestry of flavors, starting with deep notes of cocoa cookies and chocolate sponge, elegantly balanced by the sweetness of vanilla fudge and overripe cherries.
 Th.
-It falls in the "Chocolate, Creamy, Fruity" flavor archetype.
+It leans chocolate, creamy and fruity.

 Where does Gateau Flapper come from?